-I make many inserts for traveler’s notebooks, both as printables and as printed versions via my shop, however I also like to share some of the files I make for Travelers Notebooks here.
+I make many inserts for traveler’s notebooks.
+They normally only come in a printed version.
+However I also like to share some of the files I make for Travelers Notebooks.
 These files are free to download and use.
 They are for personal use only:

 The files are in an online folder and will be updated regularly, so be sure to check back on occasion.
 If you want to learn more about which styles of diaries I have available, you can check here.

-You can also find me via my Facebook group Lady Falcon Traveler’s Notebooks.
+You can also find me via my Facebook group Lady Falcon Travelers.

 A5, Large moleskine Cahier, Regular, B6 and B6 slim size Printables:

 Print on A4 paper, double sided and flip on the short side.

 Bind the pages with a pamphlet stitch (or staples) and cut to size.

 B6 and B6 slim sizes have to be cut to size lengthwise before binding.